 Fresh graduates with no professional experience this section is for you.
 Highlight here your on-job training, internships and voluntary work that you have done.

-The hiring manager is aware that you do not have any previous experience, but by including your voluntary work or internship details will tell him that you are ready to face the professional world.
+The hiring manager is aware that you do not have any previous experience, but by including your volunteer work or internship details will tell him that you are ready to face the professional world.

 This will take the same format as the employment history section.
 Include the work position, the company name and the duration of the service.

-6) Technical Skills or Professional Qualifications
+6. Technical Skills, or Professional Qualifications

 The hiring managers probably are more interested in your technical competencies than your educational background.
 This is because your technical skills form the basis for determining whether or not you are eligible for the position you have applied for.

-Your professional certifications are considered to be the proof of your expertise.
+Your professional certifications are considered to be proof of your expertise.
 This section should include all your certifications that are most relevant to the job position.
 This section could be a decider of your interview ticket.

 This section is dedicated to your educational background.
 Talk about your degrees here.
 Mention the name of the institute from where you graduated and the major, minor if any.
-Write the official names of your school, degree and major and minors, no short form, please.
+Write the official names of your school, degree and majors and minors, no short form, please.

 Mentioning your degree should be sufficient.
 There is actually no need to include the details from preschool to college.